Travel related documents

 Information on visas is available from the Department of Home Affairs.

-If we issue you with a CTD or a COI, we will ask you to sign a letter stating that you understand the terms of its issue and acknowledging that you are responsible for advising the Department of Home Affairs of your new travel document so that your visa can be updated.
+When you apply for a CTD or a COI, we will ask you to sign a letter stating that you understand the terms of its issue and your responsibilities outlined below.